drpout/boilr/README.md

 Check Boilr's website to see it in action: http://boilr.mobi The website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).

 ## Getting help
 Bug reports, feature requests and general help questions should be submitted on [Boilr's GitHub issues](https://github.com/andrefbsantos/boilr/issues).
-Please add the appropriate label.
+Try being specific when choosing the right title and label for your issue.

 ## Troubleshooting